CyberZHG/LaTeXGitHubMarkdown/README.md

 ### About private repos

 We use local storage to store the rendered contents for private repositories, the results could only be viewed in your own browser.
+And the contents will be deleted immediately.

 ### More details

 * The formulas are rendered with [MathJax](https://www.mathjax.org/).
 * Due to content security policy, we cannot render the formulas in the same page.
+* Some countries may have trouble loading MathJax because of their network conditions.
+But since you are using GitHub, we assume that you know how to handle this.